 C.J.
 Strike’s Cottonwood Park and Locust Park are $8 a night to camp.

 Campers who stay in Idaho campgrounds will pay a state liability tax of 6% and a state convention tax of 2% for a total of 8% on top of their camping fees.
 Campers at Copperfield Park will pay a Baker County liability tax of 7% and a state of Oregon liability tax of 1.8% for a total of 8.8% on top of their camping fees.

 Maybe.
 All unreserved sites will be available for campers arriving without a reservation.
 However, if a site you stay at has been reserved for a multi-night stay, you will have to change sites.

 We encourage reservations to ensure you have a spot for the duration of your trip.
-Reservations must be made by 2 p.m.
-MT on the date of your arrival.
+All reservations must be made at least 48 hours in advance.

 All Idaho Power campgrounds are subject to a 14-day stay limit.